 Reducing Balloon Litter Through Education and Outreach with the Joyful Send-off Campaign

-The Coastal States Stewardship Foundation, on behalf of the Mid-Atlantic Regional Council on the Ocean, will reduce the intentional release of balloons at celebratory events through the implementation of the Joyful Send-off community based social marketing campaign.
+The Coastal States Stewardship Foundation, on behalf of the Mid-Atlantic Regional Council on the Ocean, will reduce the intentional release of balloons at celebratory, memorial and other events through the implementation of the Joyful Send-off community based social marketing campaign.

 Type of Project: Marine Debris Prevention Grant